Seán Hoare: 2015 season

 It was announced on 15 January 2015 that Hoare changed his squad number again, this time to first XI number, number 5.
 Amidst from interest in Hoare from such English clubs as Hull City, MK Dons and Millwall, St Patrick's Athletic held onto their man as the English transfer window closed on 2 February.
-Hoare was given the honour of captaining the Republic of Ireland under-21s against the Republic of Ireland Amateur International's on 21 February 2015.
+Hoare was given the honour of captaining the Republic of Ireland under-21s against the Republic of Ireland Amateur Internationals on 21 February 2015.
 He made his first President's Cup appearance on 28 February as the Saints finished runners up following a 2–1 loss to Dundalk at Oriel Park.
 Hoare went on to feature in St Pats' League Cup success, beating Galway United on penalties in the final.

 2016 season

 The 2016 season was a disappointing one for St Pat's and Hoare, as they disappointingly failed to secure qualification for Europe for the first time since 2009.
 However they did retain the League Cup, with Hoare playing the full 90 minutes in a 4–1 win over Limerick in the final.
 He also featured in all four of the Saints' Europa League qualifiers, as they knocked out Jeunesse Esch of Luxembourg, before being narrowly beaten by Dinamo Minsk of Belarus.